gyups/johnwilliams/pages/references.md

 Pope, Dudley. [*The Devil Himself: The Mutiny of 1800*](https://archive.org/details/devilhimselfmuti0000pope_b2a7).
 Alison Press, 1987.

 - The longest work and only monograph focusing on the *Danae* mutiny, this book was published with a new edition in 2003.
 Pope takes the story seriously, visiting the French archives as well as the British and finding many of the ship's lost papers in the archive in Brittany.
-The book lacks detailed and at times even correct footnotes, however, and the title, drawn from something written on the records folder in France, seems to be apropos of nothing.
+The timeline can be difficult to follow, however, the footnotes are vague (sometimes inaccurate), and the title, drawn from something written on the records folder in France, seems to be apropos of nothing.

 Spinney, J. D. "The *Danae* Mutiny". *The Mariner's Mirror* 42, no. 1 (1956): 38-53.